 2. It May Help Your Immune System

-There is some inconclusive evidence that garlic may help to support the immune system in reducing the number of colds.
+There is some evidence that garlic and garlic supplements may help to support the immune system in reducing the number of colds.

-One study found that taking garlic supplements for 12 weeks significantly reduced the number of colds in the intervention group compared to subjects given a placebo (9).
-However, another review of multiple studies of garlic concluded that there was not enough evidence to suggest that garlic prevents colds (10).
+Studies have found that taking garlic supplements for 12 weeks significantly reduced the number of colds in the intervention group compared to subjects given a placebo (10), by enhancing the immune system function (11).

-Summary: There is some inconclusive but suggestive evidence that garlic supplements may help to reduce the number of colds.
+Summary: There is some suggestive evidence that garlic supplements may help to reduce the number of colds.

 3. It has Antibacterial and Antifungal properties